SciML/DiffEqParamEstim.jl/docs/src/tutorials/ensemble.md

 plot(sim)
 ```

-`trajectories=N` means "run N times", and each time it runs the problem returned by the `prob_func`, which is always the same problem but with the `i`th initial condition.
+`trajectories=N` means “run N times”, and each time it runs the problem returned by the `prob_func`, which is always the same problem but with the `i`th initial condition.

 Now let's generate a dataset from that.
 Let's get data points at every t=0.1 using `saveat`,
 and then convert the solution into an array.